aquasecurity/trivy/README.md

 ```

 ## Embed in Dockerfile
-Scan your image in Dockerfile.
+Scan your image as part of the build process by embedding Trivy in the Dockerfile.
+This approach can be used to update Dockerfiles currently using Aqua’s [Microscanner][microscanner].

 ```
 $ cat Dockerfile